AdrianMastronardi/datasciencecoursera/README.md

-This is a repository to host exercices and data samples used in the coursera specialization in Data Science.
+This is a repository to host exercices and data samples used in the coursera specialization in Data Science from Johns Hopkins University.
 Check more information @ https://www.coursera.org/specialization/jhudatascience/1

-Let's start the course again ;-)